Underwater target shooting

-Underwater Target Shooting is an underwater sport/shooting sport that tests a competitors’ ability to accurately use a speargun via a set of individual and team events conducted in a swimming pool using freediving or Apnoea technique.
+Underwater target shooting is an underwater sport/shooting sport that tests a competitors’ ability to accurately use a speargun via a set of individual and team events conducted in a swimming pool using freediving or apnea technique.
 The sport was developed in France during the early 1980s and is currently practiced mainly in Europe.
-It is known as Tir sur cible subaquatique in French and as Tiro al Blanco Subacuático in Spanish.
+It is known as tir sur cible subaquatique in French and as tiro al blanco subacuático in Spanish.

 Competitor admission requirements

 Competitors must be 18 years of age in order to participate in International events while National competitions in some countries such as France include age classifications for juniors and masters.
 The sport allows completion by both men and women.
 Individual events while conducted as mixed gender activities do have distinct men's and women's titles.

 Equipment

 Personal

 Each competitor is required to have the following equipment: diving mask, fins, snorkel, speargun, diving weighting system and an exposure suit such as a wetsuit.
 Use of the following equipment is permitted during the competition: replacement gun and replacement spear (including line), positioning items; any other equipment is not permitted.
 In lieu of supporting themselves with an arm on the pool bottom when shooting, competitors may provide or use a ballast device provided by the competition organisation.
 This may consist of a weight or a suction cup both fitted with a handle.
 While corrective lenses and contact lenses are permitted to be used, the use of aiming systems such as underwater torches, telescopic sights, laser sights and holographic weapon sights is forbidden.